Hermitian Quaternion Toeplitz Matrices by Quaternion-valued Generating Functions: Numerical Experiments

 where $\mathbf{u}^{(k)}$ denotes some iterative solution to \eqref{hpdqtsystem} or \eqref{apphermqtsystem}.

-In the following, we present the results of Examples \ref{ar1} and \ref{ar2} by applying the PCG solvers.

-{\bf Results of Example \ref{ar1} :} Table \ref{ar1exacttable} presents the corresponding numerical results of solving Examples \ref{ar1} directly by the PCG.
-We observe that \bfrefnumber{i} PCG-${\bf C}$ is more efficient than PCG-${\bf I}$ in terms of iteration number and computational time; \bfrefnumber{ii} PCG-${\bf C}$ is much more accurate than PCG-${\bf I}$ in terms of Error.
-We also apply the PCG solvers to solve \eqref{apphermqtsystem} arising from Example \ref{ar1} and present the numerical results in Table \ref{ar1apptable}.
-From the results, we can see that PCG-${\bf C}$ is more efficient than PCG-${\bf I}$ in terms of iteration number and computational time while the accuracy of the two solvers are roughly the same.
+In the following, we present the results of Examples \ref{ar1} and \ref{ar2} by applying the PCG solvers and list the results in Tables \ref{ar1exacttable}-\ref{ar2apptable}.
+From these tables, we see that (i) PCG-${\bf C}$ is more efficient than CG in terms of iteration number and computational time; (ii) PCG-${\bf C}$ is more accurate than CG in terms of Error.
+The better performance of PCG-${\bf C}$ compared with that of CG demonstrates the effectiveness of the circulant preconditioner.
+Such performance of circulant preconditioner for quaternion Hermitian Toeplitz system is consistent with what we have usually observed on circulant preconditioning for complex Hermitian Toeplitz system.

 }